-Leopards (Panthera pardus) have habitat tolerances including mountain habitats, coastal scrub, shrubland, semi-desert and desert (IUCN), all of which are found within the project area.
+Leopard (Panthera pardus) have habitat tolerances including mountain habitats, coastal scrub, shrubland, semi-desert and desert (IUCN), all of which are found within the project area.
 Included in their diets are more than 90 species of sub-Saharan Africa fauna, ranging from arthropods to large antelope (Ray et al., 2005).
 The distribution range of the species is becoming patchy due to predatory control programmes as well as habitat loss.
-Leopards have been found to occur within the project area, especially in the foothills of the Outeniqua Mountain Range.
+Leopards have been found to occur within the project area, predominantly in the mountainous regions.

-6.4.2 Mammals of SCC which have distributions which are restricted to the project area and surrounding habitats.
+7.3.2 Mammals of SCC which have distributions which are restricted to the project area and surrounding habitats.